 - Regulate every company that sells claims’ adjustment software products, such as CSC.
 Currently, neither the states nor the National Association of Insurance Commissioners (NAIC) does this for all distributors of these misleading products.

 - Analyze and monitor the use of computerized claims’ evaluation systems by popular insurance companies.
 The NAIC should thoroughly investigate the techniques that all insurance companies use to directly andindirectly minimize claims’ payouts in an unjust manner.
 (The NAIC and state-based regulators signed an agreement with Allstate in 2010, which required the company to make a few minor changes in how it utilized Colossus.)

 - Require insurers to notify consumers, in writing, that a computerized claims’ assessment was used to evaluate their claim and to provide a copy of the report produced by the system.
 This will allow consumers to determine if they received a fair payout, or if they need to appeal the claim.

 “The NAIC investigation of computer adjustment systems was incomplete and flawed,” says Hunter.
 They only investigated how one company, Allstate, used Colossus.
 And their agreement with Allstate did very little to change how Allstate uses Colossus to evaluate claims’ payments or to protect the insured from potential abuses.

-The injury law attorneys at Dolman Law Group are very familiar with computerized claims systems and the criteria utilized by such systems in determining the value of a given claim.
+The injury law attorneys at Sibley Dolman Gipe Accident Injury Lawyers, PA are very familiar with computerized claims systems and the criteria utilized by such systems in determining the value of a given claim.
 This enables us to set cases up properly and determine if and when an insurance carrier has deviated from the standard of good faith and fair dealings in their evaluation of a claim.
-For more information, call the injury law attorneys of Dolman Law Group at: (727) 451-6900 for a free consultation and case evaluation.
+For more information, call the injury law attorneys of Sibley Dolman Gipe Accident Injury Lawyers, PA at: (727) 451-6900 for a free consultation and case evaluation.